yanivyacoby/harvard-cs290-instructional-materials/_posts/2023-03-10-the-paper-review-process.md

 ---
-title: The Paper Review Process, and How to Critique a Paper
+title: The paper review process, and how to critique a paper
 author: [flavio_calmon, david_parkes]
 date: 2023-03-10 09:00:00 -0400
 tags: [normalizing-struggle, skill-building, reading]